PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

-* The `BBFILE_PRIORITY` for the new layer should be higher than the `BBFILE_PRIORITY` for the `meta-mbl-distro` layer, so that the `meta-mbl-project-example` layer can override recipes and settings from `meta-mbl-distro`.<!--what's the priority of `meta-mbl-distro`? if it's always the same, we can explain it here so people don't have to go check (also - where do they check - there isn't actually a link here to the distro)-->
+* The `BBFILE_PRIORITY` for the new layer should be higher than the `BBFILE_PRIORITY` for the `meta-mbl-distro` layer, so that the `meta-mbl-project-example` layer can override recipes and settings from `meta-mbl-distro`. `meta-mbl-distro`'s priority can be found in its own `layer.conf` file at `meta-mbl-distro/conf/layer.conf` in the [meta-mbl][meta-mbl] repo.
+The priority of the `meta-mbl-distro` layer is currently subject to change, so you should check the priority used in the branch on which your project is based.<!--what's the priority of `meta-mbl-distro`? if it's always the same, we can explain it here so people don't have to go check (also - where do they check - there isn't actually a link here to the distro)-->
 * The `LAYERDEPENDS` line declares a dependency on the `meta-mbl-distro` layer.

 ## 2. Create a config repository